iuliangal186/matrix_project/README.md

 # Overtaking cars Game
 Overtaking Cars Game is a project made by me during the course Introduction to Robotics.
 The game mode is as follows: The player has at his disposal a car with which he has to overtake as many cars as possible in order to accumulate a highscore, but if during the overtaking, the car touches another car in traffic, the player will lose a life / heart of the 3 available.
 On the Ox axis of the joystick the player can move left and right and on the Oy axis he can accelerate when the road is clear.
 The game has 5 levels that change automatically and 3 difficulty level that can be chosen from the settings. <br>
 <br>
-The game tests your dexterity and become so fun when you challenge a friend to beat your highscore.
+The game tests your dexterity and become so fun when you challenge a friend to beat your high score.
 <br>
 Another similar game is the Traffic Rider available on Android and iOS.